 The Autódromo Regional Eusebio Marcilla at Junín is a relatively new circuit, built to host the Turismo Carretera series in 2011 - but with a motorsport history stretching back much further to some of the early days of the category.

-The story begins on April 22, 1946, when a group of enthusiasts gathered at the Bar Munich in Junín and agreed to form the Moto Club Junín.
+The story or racing in Junín begins on April 22, 1946, when a group of enthusiasts gathered at the Bar Munich and agreed to form the Moto Club Junín.
 Eusebio Marcilla was selected as interim president until July, when the club elected engineer Horacio Cavadini to lead it.
 Within months, plans began to be made to create a circuit.

-During 1947 the club worked steadily to craft the course, which was located on the same spot as the current circuit.
-Unlike today's course it has a compacted earth circuit.
+During 1947 the club worked steadily to craft the course, which was located on the same spot as the current circuit but featured a compacted earth circuit.
 Named the Autodromo Mayor Arrieta after the town's mayor, it opened on August 24 and helped develop a strong local racing scene.

 The club, meanwhile had its sights set on organising a race of the Turismo Carretera, which paid its first visit in 1952.
 Given the road racing origins of the TC series, it was no surprise that the Vuelta de Junín did not use the track itself, instead incorporating a longer loop of public roads around the area.
 Held in July, the race was won by none other than Eusebio Marcilla, helping to cement his place in the history of racing in the area.